MicroDreamIT/shapecss-framework/README.md

 Get updates on Shapecss's development and chat with the project maintainers and community members.

 - Follow [@microdreamit on Twitter](https://twitter.com/MicroDreamIT).
+- Chat with the team and developers on [gitter.im](https://gitter.im/shapecss/shapecss)
 - Read and subscribe to [The Official Shapecss Blog](https://blog.shapecss.com).